union-fashion/home/api-first/index.md

 **Taylor**, Widget Developer

-I am really enjoying the process and discipline it brings.
+**Quote:** "I am really enjoying the process and discipline it brings."

 **Pros:**